 - You may not be covered for incidents related to civil unrest, war or terrorism.
 The political situation in Turkey has been known to get volatile, so exercise caution.

 - If you suffer an accident or injury that can be linked to you drinking too much or using illegal drugs, insurers are likely to refuse your claim.

-- Your insurance will be invalidated if you go to areas of Turkey that the Foreign and Commonwealth Office (FCO) is telling British travellers to avoid.
+- Your insurance will be invalidated if you go to areas of Turkey that the Foreign, Commonwealth & Development Office (FCDO) is telling British travellers to avoid.
 In particular, you should avoid regions near the border with Syria.
 Make sure you check the government’s travel advice before planning your trip.

 When should my Turkish insurance policy start from?